OctopusSamples/NDCDevOpsWorkshop/README.md

 ### Pre-Requisites

 * Free Azure/MSDN Subscription with access to create an Azure Service Principal.
 A Corporate Subscription is best to be avoided.
-* Email address to spin up free Azure DevOps & Octopus instances
+* Email address to spin up free Azure DevOps & Octopus instances.
+(We have some available if you have already used your email for Azure, and Azure DevOps, ask for access to email)

 ### Computer Setup